 Soapstone – An overview

 Soapstone is a durable stone which is mainly composed of talc.
 The talc is what gives it its reputation as a “soft” stone (softer than granite or quartz).
 Being a softer stone is part of its charm for many customers.
-The weathered, personalised look and feel of the surface adds character and gives soapstone its changeable finish.
+The weathered, personalized look and feel of the surface adds character and gives soapstone its changeable finish.
 Soapstone will scratch, but due to its nature, it’s quite forgiving because the scratches become part of the natural look of the stone over time.
 Larger scratches in the stone can usually be sanded out by hand.

 Unlike granite and marble, soapstone is not porous.
 This means that you don’t need to re-seal soapstone countertops.
 However, the presence of talc in the stone makes the finish matte, so homeowners often choose to oil their soapstone countertops.
 This makes the stone appear darker and shows off more of its natural beauty.
 It’s a personal preference how often you oil the surface.
 Since the stone is non-porous, the oil will eventually wear off because it sits on the surface rather than seeping into the stone.